globalizejs/globalize/README.md

 <pre>
 jQuery.preferCulture("fr;q=0.4, es;q=0.5, he");
 </pre>
-In this example, 'he' is given top priority (an unspecified quality is equal to 1).
+In this example, "he" is given top priority (an unspecified quality is equal to 1).
 If that language is not an exact match for any of the cultures available on jQuery.cultures, then 'es' is the next highest priority with 0.5, etc. If none of these match, just like with the array syntax, the search starts over